-On May 23, 2024, the Company announced that it had entered into a distribution agreement effective March 19, 2024 with DCL Supply Ltd., a private HVAC master product distributor.
+On May 23, 2024, the Company announced that it had entered into a distribution agreement, effective March 19, 2024, with DCL Supply Ltd., a private HVAC master product distributor.
 The initial term of the agreement is for one year, and it automatically renews for subsequent one-year terms unless 90 days' notice is given by either party prior to renewal.
-The initial product to be distributed will be ZenGUARDTM Enhanced Air Filters for the HVAC market, subject to the assessment by the Health Canada Pesticide Management Regulatory Agency for registration under the Pest Control Products Act, which remains ongoing.
-Subject to receipt of such registration, this agreement would allow DCL Supply Ltd. to distribute ZenGUARDTM Enhanced Air Filters through its distributor network serving numerous industrial, commercial and institutional clients within and across Canada.
+The initial product to be distributed will be ZenGUARD[TM] Enhanced Air Filters for the HVAC market, subject to the assessment by the Health Canada Pesticide Management Regulatory Agency for registration under the Pest Control Products Act, which remains ongoing.
+Subject to receipt of such registration, this agreement would allow DCL Supply Ltd. to distribute ZenGUARD[TM] Enhanced Air Filters through its distributor network serving numerous industrial, commercial and institutional clients within and across Canada.

-ZenGUARDTM Enhanced Air Filters were being assessed by the Health Canada Pest Management Regulatory Agency ("PMRA") for registration under the Pest Control Products Act.
-On October 31, 2024, the Company announced that it had withdrawn its submission to PMRA for its ZenGUARDTM Enhanced Air Filters.
-On November 27, 2024, the Company announced its intention to add ZenGUARDTM Enhanced Air Filters as a Class 1 medical device under its existing MDEL, similar to surgical masks.
-However, the Company has received a letter from Health Canada noting that Health Canada is considering the classification of ZenGUARDTM Enhanced Air Filters and inviting the Company to submit additional information regarding appropriate regulatory classification.
-The Company had previously completed its Innovative Solutions Canada Testing Stream contract to validate ZenGUARDTM Enhanced Air filters as a safe and effective device to mitigate the transmission of disease.
-As a result, the product is eligible for purchase by the Government of Canada through the Pathway to Commercialization opportunity.
+ZenGUARD[TM] Enhanced Air Filters were being assessed by the Health Canada Pest Management Regulatory Agency ("PMRA") for registration under the Pest Control Products Act.
+On October 31, 2024, the Company announced that it had withdrawn its submission to PMRA for its ZenGUARD[TM] Enhanced Air Filters.
+On November 27, 2024, the Company announced its intention to add ZenGUARD[TM] Enhanced Air Filters as a Class 1 medical device under its existing MDEL, similar to surgical masks.
+However, the Company has received a letter from Health Canada noting that Health Canada is considering the classification of ZenGUARD[TM] Enhanced Air Filters and inviting the Company to submit additional information regarding appropriate regulatory classification.
+The Company had previously completed its Innovative Solutions Canada Testing Stream contract to validate ZenGUARD[TM] Enhanced Air Filters as a safe and effective device to mitigate the transmission of disease.
+As a result, subject to regulatory approval, the product is eligible for purchase by the Government of Canada through the Pathway to Commercialization opportunity.

-On March 12, 2025, the Company announced that shelf-life efficacy testing has been completed on aged ZenGUARDTM Enhanced Air Filters, which is required for medical device compliance ZenGUARDTM Enhanced Air Filters were aged for 20 months prior to testing to establish the product's shelf life.
-Viral filtration efficiency ("VFE") was unchanged after aging demonstrating that the ZenGUARDTM coating has a consistent performance over a duration of 20 months.
+On March 12, 2025, the Company announced that shelf-life efficacy testing has been completed on aged ZenGUARD[TM] Enhanced Air Filters, which is required for medical device compliance.
+ZenGUARD[TM] Enhanced Air Filters were aged for 20 months prior to testing to establish the product's shelf life.
+Viral filtration efficiency ("VFE") was unchanged after aging demonstrating that the ZenGUARD[TM] coating has a consistent performance over a duration of 20 months.

-On April 14, 2025, the Company announced the signing of a collaboration agreement effective April 11, 2025, with Filtration Solutions Industrial Co. ("FSCO"), a leading Saudi-based manufacturer and distributor of air filtration products, to manufacture and distribute ZenGUARDTM.
-FSCO would then produce ZenGUARDTM Enhanced Air Filters that will be marketed and distributed under the Company's branding throughout the GCC, including Saudi Arabia, the United Arab Emirates, Kuwait, Qatar, Bahrain, and Oman, with the net revenue generated from sales of the products split between the parties.
+On April 14, 2025, the Company announced the signing of a collaboration agreement effective April 11, 2025, with Filtration Solutions Industrial Co. ("FSCO"), a leading Saudi-based manufacturer and distributor of air filtration products, to manufacture and distribute ZenGUARD[TM] Enhanced Air Filters across the Gulf Cooperation Council ("GCC") region.
+Under the terms of the agreement, the Company will supply FSCO with HVAC filter media coated with ZenGUARD[TM].
+FSCO would then produce ZenGUARD[TM] Enhanced Air Filters that will be marketed and distributed under the Company's branding throughout the GCC, including Saudi Arabia, the United Arab Emirates, Kuwait, Qatar, Bahrain, and Oman, with the net revenue generated from sales of the products split between the parties.
 The term of the agreement is for three years, with additional renewal options.

-On April 29, 2025, the Company announced that the Forensic Services and Coroner's Complex ("FSCC") in Toronto Ontario, where Dexterra Group Inc. provides integrated facility management services, has issued a purchase order for the procurement of ZenGUARD[TM] Enhanced Air Filters to be used across its facility.
+On April 29, 2025, the Company announced that the Forensic Services and Coroner's Complex in Toronto, Ontario, where Dexterra Group Inc. provides integrated facility management services, has issued a purchase order for the procurement of ZenGUARD[TM] Enhanced Air Filters to be used across its facility.